tmolteno/python-necpp/PyNEC/README.md

 # Python NEC2++ Module

 This module wraps the C++ API for antenna simulation of nec2++.
 It is easier to work with, and more powerful than the C-style API wrapper.
+Works with Python 2.7 and 3+.

 ## Usage